bbauska/W3Cx-5of5/README.md

   alt="Multitrack audio player." />
 </p>

-100% of the development was done in a Web browser, by Michel Buffa and two friends, using the c9.io (Cloud 9) IDE (to see if online IDEs were a valuable approach):
+<p>100% of the development was done in a Web browser, by Michel Buffa and
+two friends, using the c9.io (Cloud 9) IDE (to see if online IDEs were a valuable approach):</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 18. c9 ide, example (12) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">